cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

   ];

   # Set the hostId for ZFS
-  networking.hostId = "38e3ee20"; #Data extracted during the installation.;
+  networking.hostId = "38e3ee20"; #Data extracted during the installation for ZFS.;
 }
 ```

 ### 3. Networking

-Let's add our network configuration to `modules/networking.nix`.
+We have our **network configuration** on `modules/networking.nix`.
-As mentioned before, our Mac Mini only has one NIC, this setup relies on VLANs to split the network into the intended parts.VLANs, 144, 222, and 333.
+As mentioned before, our Mac Mini only has one NIC, this setup relies on VLANs to split the network into the intended parts.VLANs, 1, 30, and 90.

 `/etc/nixos/modules/networking.nix`